📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 • Stabilize pH.
 Azithromycin is most effective in neutral to slightly alkaline water (pH 7.0–8.2).

 • Use a hospital or quarantine tank whenever possible.
-A dedicated 10–20 gallon bare-bottom tank with a sponge filter and heater isolates the sick fish, conserves medication, and protects the biological filtration in your main display.
+A dedicated 10–20 gallon bare-bottom tank with a sponge filter and heater isolates the sick Bird, conserves medication, and protects the biological filtration in your main display.

 Step-by-Step Treatment Guide